 School Directory Link: website

-By completing our Secondary Occasional Teacher (Intermediate/Senior) on-line application, you are taking the first step towards joining an educational community that is committed to ensuring everyone has the opportunity to experience success.
-These Secondary Occasional Teaching opportunities will be effective this school year (2023/2024).
-Please note successful candidates will be added to Secondary Occasional Teacher Roster as spots become available throughout the school year.
+By completing the Elementary French Teacher online application, you are taking the first step towards joining an educational community that is committed to ensuring everyone has the opportunity to experience success.
+This application is for the centralized French Hiring Process for both French Immersion and French Core opportunities.
+This could include Occasional Teacher (OT), and/or Long Term Occasional (LTO), and/or Contract/Permanent.
+These opportunities may be effective for this current school year (2023/2024) and/or for the upcoming school year (2024/2025).

-Please note: This posting may be reactivated at any time throughout the 2023/2024 school year, as hiring is determined by system needs.
+This posting may be reactivated at any time throughout the current school year, as hiring is determined by system needs.

 Examples of referees could include the following:

-- Host/Mentor Teacher that has supervised you and can speak to your teaching practice in a secondary setting (Please note that references cannot be completed by current OSSTF, D.16 members); and/or
+- Host/Mentor Teacher that has supervised you and can speak to your teaching practice in an elementary/secondary setting; and/or,

 - Professional reference who can speak to your teaching practice.